krushna432/dyslexia-copilot/README.md

 - Krushna Chandra Pradhan (Team Lead)

-# Built with ❤️ for students in Student HackPad 2025
+# Built with ❤️ for CodeCraze Hackathon 2025